-Where rooms are available to reserve with private onsen and Mt.
+Where hotels have rooms are available to reserve with private onsen and Mt.
 Fuji views, I’ve made sure to mention this in bold.
 You can sometimes tell by the name of the room on Booking.com that it has a private onsen with Mt.
 Fuji views as well.

-15 Mt.
-Fuji Hotels with Private Onsen
+10 Mt.
+Fuji View Hotels with Private Onsen

 The Mt.
 Fuji hotels with private onsen listed below are ordered by price (USD) at the time of writing (lowest to highest) for rooms with breakfast and dinner included, if available.
 If you’re traveling to Mt.
 Fuji and Japan on a budget, it’s best to stick to the private onsen options at the top of the list.